i-OmSharma/100xCode/react-vite/ReactBasic/react.md

 and then all you have to do is update the state of your app, React takes care of re-rendering your app.

 Virtual DOM:-
-Virtual DOM is sort of representation of current DOM that keeps in memory, uses uit to calaulate the difference the current state and the old state, what updated it needs to make
+Virtual DOM is sort of representation of current DOM that keeps in memory, uses it to calaulate the difference the current state and the old state, what updated it needs to make.